Our Protocol

 We collect session data because it helps us administer our website, track correlative information and to collate statistics in relation to visitor traffic.
 We may use your IP address to help us diagnose problems with our server.
 Rest assured that this information cannot be linked to you personally.

 A cookie is a small file of information that is automatically stored by your browser on your computer's hard drive when you enter our website.
 Cookies can only identify your computer and not the individual user, by storing some basic information which will enable us to identify if you have previously visited our web site.
 Cookies are only read by the server that placed them, and are unable to do such things as run programs on your computer, plant viruses, or harvest your personal information.
-The use of cookies is very common, and we use of cookies is like that of other reputable online companies.
+The use of cookies is very common, and our use of cookies is like that of other reputable online companies.

 Any personal information that you provide us with such as your name and email address etc. is neither gathered nor stored in the cookies placed by the Chambers website and, as a result, your information will not be passed on to any third parties.